 Clearing and grubbing activities are complete excluding the area affected by the archeological study.
-Excavation work is ongoing from CR 4118 down to CR 431.
-Embankment activities are ongoing from approximately a half mile south of Stevenson Branch north to CR 431 and north of FM 16.
+Excavation work continues from CR 4118 down to CR 431.
+Embankment activities are ongoing both north and just south of FM 16.
 Backfill is being placed at Culvert No. 16.
-Topsoil, compost, and seeding continues south of Stevenson Branch, near Davis Branch, and just north of IH 20.
+Topsoil, compost, and seeding continues at sideslope areas south of Stevenson Branch, near Davis Branch, and south of CR 4118.
 The Contractor continues performing sediment excavation at various culvert locations and maintaining erosion control items including silt fence, rock filter dams, erosion control blankets, and temporary seed as needed to prevent erosion.